x86dev/docker-ttrss/README.md

 ```

 Obviously, you're recommended to change those ASAP.

-## Enabling SSL/TLS encryption support
+See the next section about how to enable encryption support (via SSL/TLS).

+## Use self-signed certificates (SSL/TLS)

-For enabling SSL/TLS support with a self-signed certificate you have to add `-e TTRSS_SSL_ENABLED=1 -p 443:4443`
+For enabling SSL/TLS support with a self-signed certificate you have to add `-e TTRSS_WITH_SELFSIGNED_CERT=1 -p 443:4443`
 when running your TT-RSS container.
 Then you can access TT-RSS via: `https://<yourhost>`.

 **Warning: Running services unencrypted on the Internet is not recommended!**